List of Saki characters: Senriyama Girl's High

 First year, plays sergeant position.
 Izumi has very stable play and protects points well.
 However, she is a normal person, without special abilities, and thus, was unable to defend against Hirose Sumire's piercing shots.
-She seems to think that she's the best first year player in the tournament.
+She seems to think that she is the best first year player in the tournament.
 She lost to Nodoka last year during the Inter Middle Individual Championship and consider her as a rival.